ExcellentWish/first_ci_project/README.md

 **Typography** used will be cabin as I think it fits the style of the band, and also san-serif for not compatiable browsers.

-# Features:

-**Theme** will be from there album Cult ficiton as it has bright contrasting colors and will provide accessablilty to the users.

 # The Actual website

 I want to achieve an easy and convient place for people to find all of the bands music.
-I want to tell people of there music by having a discography, so the user can click and have there music.
-I will be using the bands bandcamp website, Spotify and Youtube.
+I want to tell people of there music by having a discography, so and Youtube.
 I will have there links to

 With the  of the site.
 I will have it in one page for the convenience of the user.
 This will also be quicker then changing from differnt pages.
 I will lock the header with a navigation bar that will follow the user across the page so the user can navigate the page easily.